iondrive-co/yaml-surgeon/Readme.md

 ```
 Selects egg from the egg to spam mapping, but not the egg scalar on the last line.

-**with_parents()** Selects all scalars and mappings whose parent names exactly match the specified string.
-A parent is a
+#### with_parents()

-mapping at an earlier/lower level that encompasses the element being selected, and we only allow for a single parent
+Selects all scalars and mappings whose parent names exactly match the specified string.
+A parent is a mapping at an
-(even though yaml supports multiple).
+earlier level that encompasses the element being selected, and we only allow for a single parent (even though yaml
+supports multiple).
 For example `.with_parent('ham')` applied to:
 ```
     - spam:
         - bacon: